ggk570/wallpaper-changer-trojan/README.md

 Tested on python version - 3.12.0 & Windows 11

 Many windows systems when get hacked, the hacker changes their wallpaper to display a certain message to the user or owner of the system

-These scripts are for demonstration purpose only.
+These scripts are to demonstrate how a trojan can run some malicious code & change wallpaper of windows

-These are for education purpose only.
+These are for educational purpose only.

 Repository Files:
 1. "random quotes.py" - Trojan file, will show random quote & save the payload in %USERPROFILE% directory